One Class at a Time

 Who determines which class will receive the award?

 The awards are chosen by a committee that meets the second week of each month.
-The committee members include employees of Montana’s News Station and First Interstate Bank, as well as area educators.
+The committee members include employees of the Montana Television Network and First Interstate Bank, as well as area educators.

 How many applications do you receive?